-Below are some features of QlikView which enables advance reports from multiple data sources rapidly.
+Below are some features of QlikView which enables advanced reports from multiple data sources rapidly.

 - As QlikView saves the data in memory, aggregation can be done very rapidly as we don’t need to store pre-computed aggregate values.

-- QlikView compresses data to its 10% of original size.
+- QlikView compresses data to its 10% of the original size.

-- QlikView automatically finds relationship between data as soon as data is fed to it.
-No need to configure relationship between datasets.
+- QlikView automatically finds the relationship between data as soon as data is fed to it.
+No need to configure the relationship between datasets.

 - Using QlikView, direct and indirect search, both will work consistently due to its data association feature.